 Welcome to the Somerset County Chamber of Commerce members' section.
 This is your section for collaboration and coordination.
 Keep abreast of important Chamber updates, upcoming events and member announcements.
 View the newsletter and receive the latest details on Chamber benefits such as our energy program, group health insurance and advertising opportunities.

 To purchase Local Loot, stop by the Somerset County Chamber office at 601 North Center Avenue, Somerset or call us at: 445-6431.
 What makes Local Loot even better is that the businesses treat it just like cash, so there are no hassles in redeeming it.
-Plus, unlike a gift card, Local Loot can be used anywhere it’s accepted, which is in a whole lot of places.

 The special part of the Local Loot Program is that it keeps the money local, which helps the local economy grow and that provides jobs for local people.
 Any business can become a Local Loot participant by simply becoming a chamber member and that automatically allows the benefits of membership and that includes Local Loot.